You Have A Money Personality — Learning Yours May Help Your Spending Habits

 AdvertisementADVERTISEMENT

 Talking about money is still pretty taboo in most social situations (it’s the reason Refinery29 launched Money Diaries, after all).
-And yet, how we manage our money day to day can really influence how we interact with others in financial contexts, with a partner, with family or with friends.
-Imagine a risk-taking partner telling you about a get rich quick scheme.
+And yet, how we manage our money day to day can really influence how we interact with others in financial contexts, whether it be with a partner, family, or friends.
+Imagine a risk-taking partner telling you about a get-rich-quick scheme.
 If you’re a careful saver you could react with horror.
-Recognising your persona, and that of those you are close to, can foster understanding and empathy, leading to healthier financial relationships and decisions made in unison.
+Recognizing your persona, as well as your friends and family's personas, can foster understanding and empathy, leading to healthier financial relationships and decisions made in unison.

 Understanding your money personality can also help your wellbeing by alleviating the stress and anxiety associated with financial decisions.
 Work with yourself, rather than against yourself.